ddsky/api-league-clients/javascript/docs/HumorApi.md

   'keywords': horse,man, // String | A comma-separated list of words that must occur in the joke.
   'includeTags': animal, // String | A comma-separated list of tags the jokes should have.
   'excludeTags': nsfw,dark, // String | A comma-separated list of tags the jokes must not have.
-  'minRating': 0, // Number | The minimum rating (0-10) of the jokes.
+  'minRating': 0, // Number | The minimum rating in range [0.0,1.0] of the jokes.
   'maxLength': 140, // Number | The maximum length of the joke in letters.
   'offset': 0, // Number | The number of jokes to skip, between 0 and 1000.
   'number': 3 // Number | The number of jokes, between 1 and 10.